Code-Institute-Submissions/milestone-project-179/README.md

 Screenshot
 ======

-All screenshots created using [techsini.com]( http://techsini.com/multi-mockup/index.php).
+All screenshots created using [Am I responsive](http://ami.responsivedesign.is/).

 Live Project
 ======